kimusan/mastui/README.md

   * Toggle the visibility of each timeline.
   * Configure auto-refresh intervals for each timeline.
   * Choose from multiple built-in themes or create your own.
+  * **Customize Keybindings:** Change most key bindings to your liking from the options screen.
 * **Advanced:**
   * Hidden log viewer (`F12`) for debugging when running with `--debug`.
   * Persistent SQLite cache for fast startup and offline reading.